 On the night of one of the most polarizing presidential elections in recent history, USC students went about their evenings in several ways.

-Some planned to stay up late and watch the election results, others are treated it like any other night and a few took advantage of the day off by spending their evening at the Fraternity Lot.
+Some stayed up late and watched the election results, others treated it like any other night and a few took advantage of the day off by spending their evening at the Fraternity Lot.

 Student opinions on voting and the election seem to correlate to their election night plans.
 Out of 93 surveyed students, 57 said they voted.